lassejlv/action/README.md

 #### The other way

-Download a the binary release from the latest release at https://github.com/lassejlv/action/releases/latest
+Download one of the binary release from the latest release at https://github.com/lassejlv/action/releases/latest